Honest Comparison

 How does pricing compare?

 Hazel is per seat: $50/seat/month, or $125/seat/month with tax planning (as of July 2026).
-Sterling is per firm by household count: free up to 3 households, then $195/month for up to 100 households with unlimited team members, plus usage-based AI.
-Which is cheaper depends on team size, household count, and what other subscriptions each replaces.
+The Sterling platform is free with unlimited team members and households, and AI is usage-based.
+Which is cheaper depends on how much AI you run and what other subscriptions each replaces.

 Do I need to custody with Altruist to use Hazel, and does Sterling care where I custody?